 You cannot buy bisphosphonates.
 They are only available from your chemist, with a doctor's prescription.

-Who cannot take bisphosphonates?
+Who should not take bisphosphonates?

 You cannot take a bisphosphonate if: